keptn/keptn.github.io/content/docs/0.18.x/define/triggers/index.md

 Post the following payload to the `POST /event` endpoint to trigger the `evaluation-only` sequence in the *hardening* stage.
 Since we want to trigger an evaluation, we need to provide addition properties that define the evaluation timeframe.
-More information is provided in the [Quality Gates](../../quality_gates/get_started/) section of our documentation.
+More information is provided in the [Quality Gates](../quality-gates) page.

 ```json
 {